CodePartnersMD/MD301-guide/curriculum/06-node-express-apis/LAB.md

 ### Overview

 In labs 6 through 9, you will be building a stand-alone back end which will interact with a static front end.
 Working with a new partner each day, you will request data from a total of six third-party APIs, modify the data as needed, and send the data to the client to be displayed in the browser.
-You will also be persisting data in a SQL database.
+In labs 8 and 9, you will be persisting data in a SQL database.

-Every day, you and your partner(s) will deploy your back end as a new instance on Heroku.
+Every day, you and your new partner(s) will deploy your back end as a new instance on Heroku.

 You will have access to view the code base for the client, but will not be able to modify it in any way.

-For this lab assignment, you will convert a string to a latitude and longitude, then use those values to request weather information for that location.
-As your City Explorer back end progresses in labs 6 through 9, you will use the latitude and longitude to request information from other APIs for the same search query.
+For this lab assignment, you will convert a location entered by the user into a latitude and longitude, then use those values to request weather information for that location.
+As your City Explorer back end progresses in labs 6 through 9, you will use the latitude and longitude to request information from other APIs from the same search query.

 ### Repository set-up